Margaret Willard Award

-Rebecca (Becky) Rosser served as Director of Clinical Services, Communication Disorders and Speech Science (CDSS) at the University of Colorado, Boulder for many years.
+Rebecca (Becky) Roser served as Director of Clinical Services, Communication Disorders and Speech Science (CDSS) at the University of Colorado, Boulder for many years.
 Her retirement in 1988 led her to full-time service to the University and Boulder community.
 Her vision, direction, and support helped create the multi-discipline ATLAS Center, which serves students and the community through innovative art, technology, and learning opportunities.

 She has provided invaluable leadership and support to multiple boards including University of Colorado Foundation, Women’s Foundation of Colorado, and College of Music Dean’s Advisory Board among others.
 She serves as an inspiring role model to other volunteers and philanthropists.

 Her accomplishments, dedication, service, and leadership truly do bring honor to all women and to the University and Boulder community.